stacks-network/docs/src/pages/build-apps/references/bns.md

 Because subdomain names are cheap, developers may be inclined to run subdomain registrars on behalf of their applications.
-For example, the name `personal.id` is used to register Blockstack application users without requiring them to spend any Bitcoin.
+For example, the name `personal.id` is used to register usernames without requiring them to spend any Bitcoin.

 We supply a reference implementation of a [BNS Subdomain